akashanand93/DeID/README.md

 python scripts/accuracy_on_tagged_data.py -i "path/to/tagged/sentences/file/of/type/ndjson"
 ```

-After runnig above command you will have mismatched tags with their sentences presented in **METRICS_DIR** as ndjson formate.
+After runnig above command you will have mismatched tags with their sentences presented in METRICS_DIR as ndjson formate.
 This ndjson formate will be directly doccano visulization formate.
+You will also see the bar plot of each categories.

 ### 5. Visulization of GPT annotation and ground truth annotation on doccano server
 - You can visulize two types of data on doccano: